 Would a PLC such as Allen Bradley Compact Logix, that is UL approved be acceptable for the boiler control PLC?

 PLC with UL approval is allowable.
+The UL approval of the PLC Hardware alone is inadequate.
+The control Logic (software) must be factory-only accessible, and UL1998 Listed as well.

 Refer to Dwg MI102 Sequence of Control Note E "..... and integrated into the PLC provided by the boiler manufacturer."